 A Favorite Exercise

-This is a simple example of a technique in positive thinking.
-I like it because it’s easy to apply, and I have found that it works in my own life, and some of my clients even report they enjoyed it so much they want to continue, even after the two weeks I recommend.
+This activity is easy to apply, and I have found that it works in my own life, and some of my clients even report they enjoyed it so much they want to continue, even after the two weeks I recommend.

 - The Power of Positive Thinking